Touch Football

 • Shoulder injury from diving

-Landing on an outstretched arm can irritate the shoulder, ribs, or wrist.
+Landing on an outstretched arm can irritate the shoulder, ribs or wrist.

 • Movement screening and running or cutting technique review

-• Load planning for games, tournaments, and gym work
+• Load planning for games, tournaments and gym work

-• Progressive return-to-sport conditioning and next-day symptom checks
+• Return-to-sport conditioning with next-day symptom checks

-When To See a Physiotherapist
+When Should You See a Physiotherapist?

-• Swelling, bruising, or a feeling of instability
+• Swelling, bruising or instability is present

-• Inability to tolerate training load the next day
+• Training feels worse the next day

 Injury Prevention Tips